Antori91/Home_Automation/README.md

          - one "Thermostat SetPoint"
          - two "General Custom Sensors" for Thermal loss and Cooling rate
          - "Light/Switch Switch" for each lighting zone
-         - Three "Light/Switch Switch/Smoke Detector" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
+         - Three "Light/Switch Switch/Smoke Detectors" for Failure status regarding Temperature sensors, Lighting server and Alarm server.
 Define On action and Notifications to send email/sms if failure
      - User variables:
          - Idx=1, "String" and name "HeatersActive" for Heaters status.
 Initial value: {"command" : "activateheaters", "28" : "On", "29" : "On", .... , "34" : "On"} where 28, 29 ....
 34 are Heater IDX number
          - "Integer" and name "TWILIGHTimer0" for Lighting timer.
 Initial value: 0
-         - "Integer" and name "MezzaOverHeated" for one of heating cost optimizer rule.
+         - "Integer" and name "MezzaOverHeated" for one of the heating cost optimizer rules.
 Initial value: 0
      - Blockly: enter the blocklys according to the GIF images given
      - Scripts:
          - Copy to the installation directory the nodejs and shell scripts.
 By default, this installation directory is "/volume1/@appstore/iot_domoticz" (Synology) and "/home/pi/iot_domoticz" (Raspberry)